 New Zealand, Australia, Japan, Korea and Thailand have agreed to establish and implement what is known as the Asia Region Funds Passport.
 Once implemented, the passport will allow a managed fund based in one jurisdiction to be offered more easily to investors in other participating jurisdictions.
 You can find more background information about the passport on the dedicated APEC website.

 MBIE are currently developing the regulations that will incorporate the passport rules and arrangements into our legislation.
-The aim is for the regime to begin in the second half of 2018.
+The aim is for the regime to begin at the end of July 2019.
 You can find more information about this process on MBIE’s website.

 A New Zealand registered managed investment scheme that wishes to become a passport fund will need to first apply to the FMA for registration as a passport fund.
 You will be able to find more information about the application process on this webpage once the relevant regulations have been made.